forcedotcom/cli/releasenotes/README.md

 * CHANGE: We removed the deprecated `--verbose` flag of `data delete bulk` and `data upsert bulk`; use the `data bulk results` command instead.
 We deprecated the flag in October 2024. (plugin-data PR [#1206](https://github.com/salesforcecli/plugin-data/pull/1206))

+* CHANGE: We no longer include the records that failed after running `data delete|upsert bulk --json` in the JSON output; use the `data bulk results` command to get this information.
+We also removed the ability to resume synchronous data operations with the `data delete|upsert resume` commands.
+We deprecated both of these features in October 2025. (plugin-data PR [#1209](https://github.com/salesforcecli/plugin-data/pull/1209))
 ## 2.80.12 (March 19, 2025) [stable]

 * NEW: Easily create a scratch org from a snapshot with the new `--snapshot` flag of `org create scratch`.
 Snapshots are a point-in-time copy of a scratch org which you create with the `org create snapshot` command.
 With this new flag, you're no longer required to create a definition file when creating a scratch org from a snapshot.